juamarCas/Access_control/README.md

 In this folder is the microcontroller project and schematics, is programmed using the PIO IDE.</br>

 ## DataBase
-This is a image to create a container with a MySQL Database and the DB queries for creating the tables.</br>
+Thise folder contains the sql file for creating the tables needed.</br>

 ## HW_Design
 This folder includes the KiCad project for the circuit.</br>